ArmaghanAsghar/DockerCppAPI/README.md

 # DockerCppAPI
-A simple C++ client for using Restless Docker API to communicate with Docker Daemon directly.
+A simple C++ client for using Restful Docker API to communicate with Docker Daemon directly.